Pierpaolo01/sendsteps-evaluation/README.md

 You are viewing this in gitfront.io console. (which ensures this private repository cannot be seen by people without this URL) therefore step 1 is to clone this project to your local machine

-`git clone CLONE_URL` (if you are downloading the files from the email you can skip this step)
+`git clone CLONE_URL` (if you are downloading the zip files from the email you can skip this step)

 `cd` into your directory in which this project has been cloned too.